Mobinakadaei/UITestCases/README.md

   * Readability: Test scripts are more readable and maintainable since the logic and data are separated.

-## 3. Testing with Robot Framework, Python and Playwright
+## 3. Testing with Robot Framework, Playwright and Python:
   For this project, I chose Python and Robot Framework due to their strengths in test automation and suitability for the project's needs.
 Here are the reasons behind this decision:

    **Why Did I Used Robot Framework:**
----

    * Keyword-Driven Testing:
    Robot Framework supports a keyword-driven approach, which is highly readable and allows even non-technical stakeholders to understand test cases.
 This makes collaboration and test maintenance easier